nnashwin/hacked/story.md

 8. They have changed as a result of the journey.
 Someone comments: Hey, nice keyboard.

-At around 10:00AM Gloriano, a fellow employee, asks him if he wants to order some coffee from the kitchen downstairs.
+At around 10:00AM Gloria, a fellow employee, asks him if he wants to order some coffee from the kitchen downstairs.

-If the player says yes, Gloriano asks the player for their choice of coffee.
+If the player says yes, Gloria asks the player for their choice of coffee.

-The player asks Gloriano if they need to go downstairs, and Gloriano responds that it's fine, they'll bring it up here.
+The player asks Gloria if they need to go downstairs, and Gloria responds that it's fine, they'll bring it up here.

 If the player drinks coffee, some stuff will happen later when there is a puzzle which might involve sleep.

-If the player doesn't, Gloriano will have some problem later on and say the player "must be a corporate coffee drinking" ~scoff.
+If the player doesn't, Gloria will have some problem later on and say the player "must be a corporate coffee drinker" ~scoff.

 1. Character in the zone of comfort: The character